lilyehsani/mpcs51205-auction-project/demo.md

   "category_id":1,
   "user_id": "6385203bc55c6662f7b05ed6"
   }'

-  Creates an item being sold by our user named rupert.
+  - Creates an item being sold by user with id 1.
 Id: 3

 - curl --location --request GET 'http://127.0.0.1:5001/get_items?ids=1_2_3'
   Gets information about all 3 of our items.